chibicitiberiu/collector/README.md

 # Tibi Collector

-A really lightweight and easy to configure alternative to collectord.
+A really lightweight and easy to configure alternative to collectd.

 ## Motivation